About/Aim

 Unashamedly, I am simply a follower of Jesus Christ by conviction and a Baptist by preference.
 I assiduously pursue being a Biblicist who truly believes that the Bible is the supreme and final authority in all matters of faith and practice (2 Tim 3:16-17; 2 Pet 1:20-21) and utilizing the traditional tools of interpreting text and honoring the Authors original meaning to the best of my abilities.

 Admittedly, I feel far from worthy to undertake a blog proclaiming the glory and majesty of Yahweh.
 Inherent in that statement is no assertion of humility nor any claim to be the paragon of virtue!
-Honestly, I am fearful of writing or saying inaccurate things about Yahweh out of respect and love for Him and personal accountability to Him (cf. Jas 3:1; Job 42:7).
+Honestly, I am fearful of writing or saying inaccurate things about Yahweh out of respect and love for Him and personal accountability to Him (cf. Jas 3:1; Job 42:7; 2 Tim 2:15).
 This phobia does not make me immune to error for I am a sinner saved by the grace of God, but I do have a great respect for the Truth (Jn 14:6) that helps to keep me aligned or calibrated with the teaching of Scripture.

 Should this season of writing come to a close or become sporadic, my plan is to keep on keeping on in the strength of the Lord with the passion of a simple man, chasing after Jesus rather than the Joneses, and feeling His pleasure when running the race of faith for His glory (Psa 146:2).
 Seasons come and go by Divine design, but following after His will is for all seasons, yes (Lk 9:23)?